dreger/audacious.blog/content/essays/ipad-magic-keyboard.md

 The keys are great.
 I said it above, but I'll say it again: finally.
 Although the 11-inch size (for my iPad Air, 4th generation) was a touch small for my large hands, there's no getting around how great it feels to type on this thing.

 If Apple's keyboards forevermore hit this level of travel and clickyness, I think the typing world would find it perfectly acceptable.
-At this point, why don't we all consider portable keyboards a solved problem space.
-No more innovation.
+At this point, can we consider keyboards a solved problem space?
+No more innovation needed.
 Hard stop.

 There's backlighting, which is nice.
 I don't _need_ it, but I appreciate the subtle glow in the early nights of autumn.

 No function key row was a miss.
 I hate having to reach up towards Control Center to adjust the volume down a click.
 Imagine if you had pull off to the side of the road every time you wanted to change your car's speaker volume.
-That's how frustrating (and flow breaking) the lack of those function keys are.
+That's how frustrating (and flow breaking) the lack of  function keys is.

 ## Trackpad

 The trackpad feels nice and exquisitely engineered given its size.
 In practice, I didn't mind the smaller size, but I did find my finger running off the edge until my muscle memory was rewired.
 Two software preferences helped make the experience near perfect: turning the tracking speed all the way up and enabling tap-to-click.
 Once I had those settings tuned, I didn't think much about the trackpad after that.

-(In case you're wondering, Trackpad Notions Per Hour is my only litmus test for this type of hardware, by the way.
+(In case you're wondering, Trackpad Notions Per Hour is my only litmus test for this type of hardware.
 And the only passing grade is zero.)

 ## Hinge